Alzheimer's Documentary Series

 >>Yes.

-(Sophie giggles) I know, it felt like a Tuesday when I woke up.
+>>I know, it felt like a Tuesday when I woke up.

 I was a little confused.

-But, yeah, we do some drawing, >>I get confused easily.
+But yeah, we do some drawing.

->>really the only rule is that there are no rules, it's just creativity.
+(John speaks indistinctly) Really the only rule is that there are no rules.

 But yeah, there's no rules.

->>It's color, it's different, a little different from the red.
+A little different from the red.

 >>Yeah, it's definitely a little lighter, but it gives a good contrast, you know?

-This one also might work, if you'd like.
+This one also might work if you'd like.

-(jazz music) >>What is this?
+>>What is this.

-(gibberish) >>That's a black.
+(indistinct) >>That's a black.

->>Yeah, that's... >>Do you have a color you're looking for?
+>>Yeah, that's- >>Do you have a color you're looking for?

 >>I want a black for the shoes.

->>I can choose colors that I wanna work with, and I can make my only kind of thing.
+I can choose colors that I wanna work with and I can make the own, my own kind of thing.

 Sometimes it looks like a person, sometimes it doesn't.